 Lymphatic fluid carries toxins and waste products away from tissues back to the heart through contractions of the smooth muscle cells contained within channels to the nodes and then on to the ducts that return the fluid to the cardiovascular system.
 Very light pressure in rhythmic motions can stimulate lymphatic flow to help detoxify the body.
 People with primary and secondary lymphedema would need further treatment from certified practitioners who provide wrapping and advise on pressure garments.

-After a knee injury from skiing sent me in to surgery for an anterior cruciate ligament repair, my world was opened to the field of Physical Therapy.
-Amazed at my body’s ability to heal itself with exercise, I began my study of healing modalities in 1995 at Regis University in Colorado where I received a Masters in Physical Therapy.
-My practice started in a small hospital in Plymouth, New Hampshire where I treated people with various conditions
+After a knee injury from skiing sent me into surgery for an anterior cruciate ligament repair, my world opened to the field of physical therapy.
+Amazed at my body’s ability to heal itself with exercise, I began studying healing modalities.
+In 1996, I received a masters degree in physical therapy from Regis University in Colorado.
+My practice started in a small hospital in Plymouth, New Hampshire.
+As a physical therapist I have worked in sports medicine, assisted living, nursing homes and acute care hospital settings.

-In 1997, a colleague introduced me to CranioSacral Therapy and I had a profound physical and emotional reaction that I had not expected.
-This sparked a healing journey of self awareness and sent me in a new direction professionally.
+Early in my career, a colleague introduced me to CranioSacral Therapy and I had a profound physical and emotional reaction that I had not expected.
+This sparked a healing journey of self awareness and sent me in a new direction personally and professionally.
+I became passionate about integrating holistic modalities with conventional approaches for myself and others.

-Seeking a bigger town closer to family, I moved to Burlington, VT in 1998.
-Here, I worked as a Physical Therapist and became certified in CranioSacral Therapy (CST) through the Upledger Institute, Certified in Resonant Kinesiology with Susan Borg and Certified as a Hatha Yoga instructor through the Sivananda Center.
-I completed a Plant Spirit Healing Apprenticeship with Pam Montgomery.
+Seeking a bigger city closer to family, I moved to Burlington, VT in 1998.
+Here, I worked as a physical therapist and became certified in CranioSacral Therapy (CST) through the Upledger Institute, certified in Resonant Kinesiology with Susan Borg and certified as a Hatha Yoga instructor through the Sivananda Center.
 As my skills evolved I eventually opened a private practice in 2001.

-My training continued with Lymphatic Drainage Therapy, Visceral Manipulation, Myofascial Release and Muscle Energy Techniques.
+My training continued with SomatoEmotional Release, Lymphatic Drainage Therapy, Visceral Manipulation, Myofascial Release, Muscle Energy Techniques and Plant Spirit Medicine.
 Teaching a course in Experiential Anatomy and Physiology at Burlington College where students explored the relationship of the body’s systems to the whole being using meditative activities was fun and a growing experience for me professionally.
-Equally rewarding is volunteering as a teaching assistant for the Upledger institute, as a lead therapist for Therapeutic Intensives with Kate Kennedy, PT and participating as a support therapist for Integrative Intentions Therapy Programs in Truth or Consequences, NM.
+Equally rewarding has been volunteering as a teaching assistant for the Upledger institute, as a lead therapist for Therapeutic Intensives with Kate Kennedy, PT and participating as a support therapist for Integrative Intentions Therapy Programs in Truth or Consequences, NM.

-In the summer of 2018 I went to the Bahamas for the Bioaquatics Advanced Dolphin Exploration course through with Integrative Intentions.
-Dolphins are amazing healers and it was a true blessing to interact with these amazing beings on this level.
-It was extraordinary and my dolphin experience weaves into my work with people on land in profound ways.
+One of my greatest joys is working and playing with dolphins.
+I have had multiple opportunities to practice healing modalities with these incredible beings.
+Dolphins are amazing healers and it is a true blessing to interact with them on this level.
+It is extraordinary and my dolphin experience weaves into my work with people on land in profound ways.

-Many conditions may benefit from the various integrated modalities due to their healing effect on the central nervous system and other body systems.
-By complementing the bodies natural healing mechanisms, holistic therapies can help people find an alleviation or management of acute and chronic symptoms from head, neck or back pain.
-This integrated approach has been shown to be highly effective in reducing dysfunctions associated with stress such as insomnia, headaches and TMJ problems.
-Other conditions that may benefit include: whiplash, torn muscles, strains, sprains, tendinitis, muscle spasms, migraines, tinnitus, neurological dysfunctions and spinal injuries.
-Childhood conditions that may benefit include reflux, colic, birth trauma and developmental disorders, among many others.
+CranioSacral Therapy and other holistic modalities help reduce stress in the central nervous system and other body systems.
+By complementing the bodies natural healing mechanisms, holistic therapies can help people find an alleviation or management of acute and chronic symptoms.
+This integrated approach has been shown to be highly effective in reducing dysfunctions and symptoms associated with stress such as head, neck or back pain, insomnia, headaches and TMJ problems.
+Other people have found symptomatic relief from conditions such as whiplash, torn muscles, strains, sprains, tendinitis, muscle spasms, migraines, tinnitus, neurological dysfunctions, spinal injuries, fibromyalgia and other connective tissue disorders.
+Children respond very well to CranioSacral therapy and have been helped with challenges associated with reflux, torticollis, colic, birth trauma and developmental disorders, among many others.

 Are there any contraindications to CST?

-Generally, CranioSacral Therapy is so light that it is safe to use for people of all ages including children, babies, newborns and the elderly, however, it is not recommended when changes in the intracranial pressure are contraindicated such as acute aneurysm, cerebral hemorhage or some extreme bleeding disorders.
+Generally, CranioSacral Therapy is so light that it is safe to use for people of all ages including the elderly, children, babies and newborns, however, it is not recommended when changes in the intracranial pressure are contraindicated such as acute aneurysm, cerebral hemorhage or some extreme bleeding disorders.

 How many sessions will I need to get better?

 Everyone responds differently to treatment.
 The number of sessions needed will be different from one individual to the next.
 It is recommended to arrange a few sessions in a row to assist your body in releasing restrictive patterns.
-While I can give you feedback on what types of changes I am noticing in your body, you are the ultimate judge of your progress and knowing how much treatment you will need when using CranioSacral Therapy.
-Some people come in twice a week, most people come once a week and others come every other week or once a month.
+Occasionally, people come in twice a week for a few weeks, but most people come once a week for 3-8 sessions.
+Others come every other week, once a month or once a year.
+While I can give you feedback on what types of changes I am noticing in your body, you are the ultimate judge of your progress.
+When you notice positive changes, the frequency and/or number of sessions you need will become clear to you.

-With severe or chronic conditions, many people have found great benefit in receiving an intensive treatment program that may be performed for 3-5 hours in a day for 3-5 days.
+With severe or chronic conditions, many people have found great benefit in receiving an Intensive treatment program that may be performed for twice weekly for several consecutive weeks (see the bottom of this page).
 This is an excellent way to get to the root cause of your dysfunction.

 How is a session performed?